Principles of Mobile Privacy

 Course Objectives

-- Understand the facets of mobile privacy, data protection and consumer trust.
+• Understand the key aspects of mobile privacy, data protection, security concepts and consumer trust.

-- Discover how regulation can be applied effectively to protect consumer privacy in a converged world.
+• Discover how regulation can be applied effectively to protect consumer privacy and security in a converged world.

 Course Enrolment Criteria